 - 2.7.1.
-If in the course of a disciplinary process, an individual raises a bullying and harassment concern that is related to the case, the HR Case Manager will consider whether the disciplinary process should be placed on hold until a management enquiry has taken place, or whether a management enquiry can run concurrently with the discipline investigation.
-The decision to put on an investigation on hold will consider the impact(s) on all parties and take into account timescales and likely delays. - 2.7.2.
+If during a disciplinary process, an individual raises a bullying and harassment concern that is directly related to the case, the HR Case Manager will consider whether the disciplinary process should be placed on hold until a management enquiry has taken place, or whether a management enquiry can run concurrently with the discipline investigation.
+The decision to put on an investigation on hold will consider the impact(s) on all parties and consider timescales and likely delays. - 2.7.2.
 A different Investigating Officer will be assigned to deal with the bullying and harassment case.
-It may be necessary for the bullying and harassment
+It may be necessary for the bullying and harassment management enquiry to be concluded prior to the conclusion of the discipline investigation. - 2.7.3.
+If during a disciplinary process a formal grievance is raised that is directly related to the case, an HR Case Manager will consider suspending the disciplinary procedure for a short period until the grievance is dealt with or run the grievance resolution process in parallel with the disciplinary process.
+Depending on the nature of the grievance it may be appropriate to nominate another manager to deal with the grievance.

-- management enquiry to be concluded prior to the conclusion of the discipline investigation. - 2.7.3.
-If in the course of a disciplinary process a grievance is raised that is related to the case, an HR Case Manager will consider suspending the disciplinary procedure for a short period until the grievance is dealt with or run the grievance resolution process in parallel with the disciplinary process.
-Depending on the nature of the grievance it may be appropriate to nominate another manager to deal with the grievance. - 2.7.4.
+2.7.4.
 If a grievance or bullying and harassment concern is raised during the disciplinary process that is unrelated to the case, the two procedures will run in parallel.

 2.8.
-Witnesses
+Complainants and Witnesses

 - 2.8.1.
-As a witness you may be required to attend more than one investigation meeting and you may also be called to give evidence at a disciplinary hearing. - 2.8.2.
-Witnesses should make every effort to attend meetings/hearings (investigation/disciplinary hearings/appeal). - 2.8.3.
-Whilst every effort will be made to arrange witness meetings or attendance at hearings on a working day.
-Meetings/hearings can be arranged on non-working day, but no payment will be made for this.
+As a complainant or witness you may be required to attend more than one investigation meeting, and you may also be called to give evidence at a disciplinary hearing. - 2.8.2.
+It is considered a reasonable request for complainants and witnesses to attend meetings/hearings (investigation/ disciplinary hearings/appeal) as required - 2.8.3.
+Whilst every effort will be made to arrange meetings or attendance at hearings on a working day.
+Meetings/hearings can be arranged on non-working day, but no payment will be made for this. - 2.8.4.
+Investigation meetings with the complainant in a case will be held face-to-face at an agreed location.
+Witnesses may also be required to attend face-face but as an alternative, a teams meeting may be held remotely at the discretion of the Investigating Officer. - 2.8.5 All complainants and Witnesses will have the option to have a dedicated Welfare Contact Officer assigned to them for the duration of any investigation and subsequent hearing.
+Please refer to Welfare Contact Officer Guidance document for more information.